Where to Stay in Lisbon - A Local’s Neighborhood Guide

 The Portuguese capital is one of the oldest cities in Europe, and although much of it was destroyed during an earthquake in 1755, some neighborhoods (like Alfama) survived the destruction and remain beautifully preserved.
 Other areas were rebuilt and have been continuously modernized over the centuries, which gives Lisbon an eclectic neighborhood make-up.

-Despite all of this, Lisbon has maintained its authentic Portuguese charm, and it continues to captivate both visitors and locals alike with breathtaking sunsets, lovely architecture, pleasant streets, leafy squares, colorfully tiled buildings, and great cuisine.
+Despite all of this, Lisbon has maintained its authentic Portuguese charm, and it continues to captivate both visitors and locals alike with incredible sunsets, lovely architecture, pleasant streets, leafy squares, colorfully tiled buildings, and great cuisine.

 Table of Contents